top of page

 Do we seek to personify the attributes of the Great Creator or the Great Copier?

-Ponder the following list over the next few days and weeks.
-The left column identifies Divine attributes and actions.
+Ponder the following comparisons.
+The left column lists Divine attributes and actions.
 The right column presents their flawed copies.
 Not their opposites!
 The opposite of love is hate.
 The opposite of strength is weakness.
-But I’m not speaking of opposites.
+I’m not speaking of opposites.
 I’m speaking of their copies.

 Love — Lust